-The report itself stems from a creasing retirement income. survey of the 81 known retired faculty members on their morale, administration covered matters income and economic well-being, professional and non-professional activities. aspirations.
-From the results, cluding the Notre Dame Report, recommendations were made to the faculty and administration and are expected to be brought before Faculty Manual and revision, and the officers of the university, according to Danehey.

-The recommendations aimed at the faculty were first to provide that two members of the Faculty Senate should be members of the retired faculty elected by the retired faculty.
-Secondly, faculty November, early March and late members approaching retirement should take full advantage of The suggestion to organize arose counseling services available to faculty members and the Faculty Finally, faculty should consider Pension fund as a way of in-
+Retired profs to organize

+of the Faculty Senate Committee

+The report itself stems from a

+survey of the 81 known retired

+faculty members on their morale,

+income and economic well-being,

+professional and non-professional

+and

+recommendations were made to

+The recommendations aimed at

+the faculty were first to provide

+that two members of the Faculty

+Senate should be members of the

+retired faculty elected by the retired faculty.
+Secondly, faculty

+members approaching retirement

+should take full advantage of

+counseling services available to

+them in the Personnel Office.